Concordat of Worms

-The Concordat of Worms was an agreement between the Catholic Church and the Holy Roman Empire which regulated the procedure for the appointment of bishops and abbots in the Empire.
+The Concordat of Worms (Concordatum Wormatiense; Wormser Konkordat), also referred to as the Pactum Callixtinum or Pactum Calixtinum, was an agreement between the Catholic Church and the Holy Roman Empire which regulated the procedure for the appointment of bishops and abbots in the Empire.
 Signed on 23 September 1122 in the German city of Worms by Pope Callixtus II and Emperor Henry V, the agreement set an end to the Investiture Controversy, a conflict between state and church over the right to appoint religious office holders that had begun in the middle of the 11th century.

 By signing the concordat, Henry renounced his right to invest bishops and abbots with ring and crosier, and opened ecclesiastical appointments in his realm to canonical elections.
 Callixtus, in turn, agreed to the presence of the emperor or his officials at the elections and granted the emperor the right to intervene in the case of disputed outcomes.
-The emperor was also allowed to perform a separate ceremony in which he would invest bishops and abbots with a sceptre, representing the imperial lands associated with their episcopal see.
+The emperor was also allowed to perform a separate ceremony in which he would invest bishops and abbots with a sceptre, representing the lands that constituted the temporalities associated with their episcopal see.

 Background

 During the middle of the 11th century, a reformist movement within the Christian Church sought to reassert the rights of the Holy See at the expense of the European monarchs.
 Having been elected in 1073, the reformist Pope Gregory VII proclaimed several edicts aimed at strengthening the authority of the papacy, some of which were formulated in the Dictatus papae of 1075.
 Gregory's edicts postulated that secular rulers were answerable to the pope and forbade them to make appointments to clerical offices (a process known as investiture).

-The pope's doctrines were vehemently rejected by Henry IV, the Holy Roman Emperor, who habitually invested the bishops and abbots of his realm.
+The pope's doctrines were vehemently rejected by Emperor Henry IV, who habitually invested the bishops and abbots of the Holy Roman Empire.
 The ensuing conflict between the Empire and the papacy is known as the Investiture Controversy.
 The dispute continued after the death of Gregory VII in 1084 and the abdication of Henry IV in 1105.

-Even though Henry's son and successor, Henry V, looked towards reconciliation with the reformist movement, no lasting compromise was achieved in the first 16 years of his reign.
+Even though Henry IV's son and successor, Emperor Henry V, looked towards reconciliation with the reformist movement, no lasting compromise was achieved in the first 16 years of his reign.
 In 1111, Henry V brokered an agreement with Pope Paschal II at Sutri, whereby he would abstain from investing clergy in his realm in exchange for the restoration of church property that had originally belonged to the Empire.
 The Sutri agreement, Henry hoped, would convince Paschal to assent to Henry's official coronation as emperor.

 The agreement failed to be implemented, leading Henry to imprison the pope.
 After two months of captivity, Paschal vowed to grant the coronation and to accept the emperor's role in investiture ceremonies.
 He also agreed never to excommunicate Henry.
 Given that these concessions had been won by force, ecclesiastical opposition to the Empire continued.
 The following year, Paschal reneged on his promises.